-Other reserves represent contribution from OCI N.V. in the form of assets under common control and other capital contributions in kind (including those related to indemnity provided by OCI N.V. to Fertiglobe shareholders).
+Other reserves represent contribution from OCI N.V. (previous shareholder) in the form of assets under common control and other capital contributions in kind (including those related to indemnity provided by OCI N.V. to Fertiglobe shareholders) and remeasurement of post-employment benefits.